 8. Write short notes on any three out of the following:

-- a) The major characteristics of ERP systems necessitating change in Audit Approach.

-- b) Industrial Sickness
+- a) The major characteristics of ERP systems necessitating change in Audit Approach. - b) Industrial Sickness a) The major characteristics of ERP systems necessitating change in Audit Approach:

-- c) Audit of Work- in -Progress

-- d) Environment Pollution
+- c) Audit of Work-in-Progress - d) Environment Pollution